 Subtype 3 (medically called phymatous rosacea) is characterized by skin thickening and enlargement, especially around the nose.
 When the nose is involved in this manner, it is referred to as a rhinophyma.
 It is believed that W.C.
 Fields had this type of rosacea involving his nose.

-Subtype 4 – Eye Irritation
+Subtype 4 – Ocular Rosacea

 The best dermatologists, like Dr. Michele Green in NYC, start by first analyzing your basic skin care regime.
 Since patients with rosacea have some of the most sensitive skin, Dr. Green will suggest gentle cleansers and toners to clean your skin, and non-comedogenic, oil-free moisturizers, to treat your skin.
 Next, she will presribe some topical medications and antibiotics to treat your rosacea.